mizerc/canvas-collection/README.md

 # About

-Collection of micro projects exploring concepts of HTML5 Canvas Context2D.
+Collection of micro projects exploring concepts of creative coding using HTML5 Canvas Context2D.

-The index.html in the root directory is able to list and show all the examples.

-You can also see live at `https://mauricioize.dev/canvas-collection/`.
+You can see live at [https://mauricioize.dev/canvas-collection/](https://mauricioize.dev/canvas-collection/).